 For the time being we will not provide snacks or lunch, so please bring your own.

 offer diverse ecology, paddling conditions and sense of space.
-There's also plenty of wildlife and history (forts, lighthouses).
+There's also plenty of wildlife and history (like Phippsburg's forts & lighthouses).

 feel intimate and gentle.
 They are biologically rich and more protected from weather.
 Usually the paddling is easy and very tidal.